 Our Transport Collections are lovingly cared for by dedicated volunteers.
-The collection started over 40 years ago with just one bus, and has grown into one of the most comprehensive collections of its kind.
+The collection started 50 years ago with just one bus, and has grown into one of the most comprehensive collections of its kind.
 You can see buses and bicycles, prams and a police car, lawnmowers and lorries, fire engines and a funeral hearse.
 The amazing selection of local vehicles is supported by a variety of small exhibits, display material and ephemera.

 The museum also houses the Ipswich Engineering Collection, which includes many items from well known companies including Ransomes Sims and Jeffries, Ransomes and Rapier, Cranes, Reavell and Cocksedge.
 The display includes cranes, fork lift trucks, lawnmowers and intricate models.

 Things to see and do...

 View our restoration projects and see how our volunteers transform wrecks into gleaming reminders of the past.

 Look in our exhibition rooms and see examples of air, rail and waterborne transport.
 Study themed displays, together with old films made locally showing transport and engineering in Ipswich.

 Enjoy a cup of tea, coffee or a soft drink and snacks in the Sunbeam Tea Room.
 Browse the gift shop for toys, models, books and novelties.